gcrtnst/sw-luadocs-helper/docs/en/README.md

 ![](https://i.imgur.com/GiOi9kp.png)

 Note that sw-luadocs-helper does not read the documentation 100% accurately; running sw-luadocs-helper against all of the Stormworks Lua API documentation will result in a few errors.
 Therefore, you will have to manually review the output documentation and correct the errors.
-However, this would be much easier than manually transcribing it.
+However, this would be much easier than manually transcribing the document.

 ## Background
 [Stormworks: Build and Rescue](https://store.steampowered.com/app/573090/Stormworks_Build_and_Rescue/) is a sandbox simulation game.
 It allows players to design vehicles and addons and make them work within a sandbox environment.
 These vehicles and addons can be programmed using Lua.